 - Enables you to develop knowledge and capabilities in specific areas of psychology

 In the first two stages of the programme, you will be exposed to all core areas of psychology in order to shape your knowledge and understanding.
 This will enable you to make an informed decision about a specialist route in the final year and for your future studies, as well as giving you the opportunity to explore different possibilities within particular fields.

 The final stage of the programme offers you a choice of specialist routes in some of the most popular areas in psychology including clinical, health and neuroscience, organisational and forensic.
 Our BSc (Hons) programme will also prepare you for a wide range of career possibilities by enabling you to develop professional skills transferable to many different vocational settings.

 How the BSc (Hons) Psychology is taught

-The BPP BSc Psychology programme is taught by research-active staff through a mix of lecturer-led presentations, student-led sessions and discussions, work in small groups and student presentations, as well as independent learning and project work.
+BPP University's BSc (Hons) Psychology programme is taught by research-active staff through a mix of lecturer-led presentations, student-led sessions and discussions, work in small groups and student presentations, as well as independent learning and project work.

 Lectures and seminar

 Your weekly lectures will be delivered by way of pre-recorded lectures, presentations, or podcasts that can be accessed 24 hours a day, seven days a week via the virtual learning environment in preparation for weekly classroom-based seminars.
 Lectures are accessible in a variety of formats making them available via computer, Smartphone (e.g. iPhone), mp3 player and so on.